 Endowments provide funds for the scholarship in perpetuity, but do require a minimum amount of $10,000 to establish and to activate.
 Donors may begin a fund with a contribution of $1,000, provided that additional contributions are made to reach the amount of $10,000 within a five-year period.
 Once a scholarship fund reaches permanent status, one year is needed to accumulate income sufficient to fund the scholarship award.
 Prior to activation of the scholarship, all annual interest and earnings from the investment of the fund will be returned to the principle to help achieve the minimum specified amount.
 A scholarship may be awarded in the academic year a fund is established, only if the donor(s) augments the account by an additional amount that is specified for the scholarship award.
 If minimum funding ($10,000 or more) is not accomplished within five years after the initial contribution, all accumulated contributions will be placed in a pooled NVCF scholarship endowment fund (a fund which provides awards to high school, continuing and transfer students).
+Endowed scholarships:

-1. Are funds restricted for scholarships, generally awarded to students on an annual basis each May.
+1. are funds restricted for scholarships, generally awarded to students on an annual basis each May.

-2. Allow a donor to establish the criteria for selection of the scholarship recipient(s).
+2. allow a donor to establish the criteria for selection of the scholarship recipient(s).

-3. Share in the annual distribution of earnings generated by NVC Foundation investments.
+3. share in the annual distribution of earnings generated by NVC Foundation investments.

 The amount of the scholarship to be awarded depends on the amount of the endowment.
-For example: A $10,000 endowment will generate approximately $400-$500 each year.
+For example: A $10,000 endowment will generate approximately $300-$450 each year.

 Investment of the principal of each endowment shall be handled in accordance with Foundation investment policies, with the goal of achieving maximum earnings for each fund.
 Written records of the performance of each endowment are kept in the NVC Foundation office.